 Slow learner students

-Definition of a slow learner
+Definition of a slow learner child

-“A slow-learning child is one whose capacity for learning the kind of material which is taught in the ordinary school is limited by some deficit in intellectual capacity.
+“A slow learning child is one whose capacity for learning the kind of material which is taught in the ordinary school is limited by some deficit in intellectual capacity.
 Limited intelligence, however, this may be defined, is the chief characteristic of the ‘Slow learner’ ”.

-“Slow learners are children who are doing poorly in school, yet are not eligible for special education their intelligence test scores are too high for consideration as a child with mental retardation”
+“Slow learners are children who are doing poorly in school, yet are not eligible for special education, their intelligence test scores are too high for consideration as a child with mental retardation”

 Although slow learners may have special educational needs, they do not fit neatly into the special education system (MacMillan, Gresham, Bocian, & Lambros, 1998).